-Dues for all AMSA members, including medical students enrolled in standard MD/DO programs in the United States or Canada, international students, premedical members and non-physician providers, shall be set by the Board of Trustees in conjunction with input from the ED and membership department staff.
-(2007)
+Dues for all AMSA members, including medical, international, premedical, professional and graduate members, shall be set by the Board of Trustees in conjunction with input from the Executive Director and membership department staff.

-The dues will not increase by more than \$10 in any given year, unless authorized the HOD, with no dues increase in two successive years.
-(2007)
+The dues will not increase by more than ten dollars in any given year, unless authorized the HOD, with no dues increase in two successive years.

 Any change in dues will be reported to the HOD by the National Vice President for Finance, in his/her year-end report, citing the reasons for the change and the proposed fiscal impact.
-(2007)